Organic weed control is a reality in 2020!

 This means creating an environment that makes it difficult for weeds to germinate and survive.
 The best way to go about this is simply mowing your grass taller.
 This will allow the roots of the grass to grow stronger and the coverage to become thicker.

 Overseeding is another way to crowd out those undesired weeds.
+We offer this service as part of our core aeration and overseeding service.
 If there isn’t any more room in the soil for the weeds to grow, they’ll never have a chance to germinate in the first place.
 Compared to restoring a weed-infested lawn, a bag of grass seed is cheap.
 So don’t be afraid to really throw it down this spring and do it again in the fall.
 The more grass you have growing in your lawn, the less space there is for weeds to grow.

 2.)
 Maintain Healthy Soil.